sanjuu11525/SSD-implementation/README.md

 # SSD PyTorch Implementation
-The main task of this repo is to reimplement SSD detector with PyTorch.
-Actually, the reader could find out many having the same purpose and even providing command-line supports for the task configuration.
+The main task of this repo is to reimplement main components of SSD detector without task-level configuration.
+Actually, the reader could find out many having the same purpose and even more providing command-line supports for the task configuration.
 However, from the author's perspective, parts of the implementation could not be understood easily because of inconsistent coding styles by contributors.
 Moreover, the flexibility of python is sometime abused.
 The author has been very confused when dealing with redundant diemnsion manipulation of tensor.
 In this repo, the straightforward implementation with documentation is done carefully.
 Sharing the experience is the main purpose.
 If something incorrect, please send me messages by email.

 Regarding the evaluation, without augmented data the evaluation with Pascal 2007 is 65%, which is consistent with the published.
 More content will be added in the future.

 ## Dependencies
 PyTorch v0.4.0

 OpenCV for image io

+Jupytor Notebook for demo

+## Demonstration
+demo.ipynb provides a slim demonstration for traiing and evaluation tasks.

 ## Training set
 Pascal 2007+2012 trainval